JennEYoon/DeFi-ml/README.md

 # SECdataPy
-My SEC data Python Machine Learning Project (Securities &amp; Exchange Commission).
+My SEC data Python Machine Learning Project (Securities and Exchange Commission).

 #### Author: Jennifer E. Yoon

 #### Description:

-Paragraph text here to add.
+My goal is to provide examples of using Machine Learning on SEC data and financial derivative instruments trading data more generally.
+I will use Python and its data science libraries, i.e., NumPy, Pandas, Matplotlib, SciPy, and Scikit-Learn.
+I use the Jupyter Notebook as my interface for showing code.
+Some of the examples from here will be highlighted at a data science projects website, **http://datasciY.com** .

+My earlier projects will focus on visualization using various Python graphics libraries.
+My later projects will focus on applying commonly used Machine Learning methods to datasets from the financial industry.

 #### History: